TennoAndy/BE-Andros-News/README.md

 ---

-## 🛠️ How to clone repo, install dependencies, seed local databases and run tests.
+## 🛠️ How to clone repo, install dependencies, seed local databases and run tests

 ### 1. Clone the repo